ncim-ncl/metgenomics/README.md

 ------------------------------------------------------------------------

-These Scripts Are developed to help researchers analyze Tax4Fun Output and carry out a in-dpet functional analysis of the Amplicon Metagenomics dataset.
+These Scripts Are developed to help researchers analyze Tax4Fun Output and carry out a in-depth functional analysis of the Amplicon Metagenomics dataset.
 These scripts will take Tax4Fun Output and fetch all the KO IDs from them and then connect to Kegg Server to extract:
 1) KO2Path: Pathway Information for each KO ID.